 Congratulations, you have successfully fixed the missing temporary folder error.
 By inserting the code, you can find temporary files in the newly created temp folder.
 Since the folder now exists you will no longer receive the missing temporary folder error.

 Once your website is working as intended I would strongly urge you to create a backup for your website.
 If another error plagues your website you will be able to revert to an older version that worked at any time.

 Keep Your Website Error Free

 Have you tried to fix this error and have you made a backup of your website?
-What other kinds of errors has your website been plagued by?
+Do you have any other errors in WordPress?